mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 -- CDC Configurations (replace variables identified with double curly braces with their correct value) CREATE USER '{{DEBEZIUM_DB_USERNAME}}' IDENTIFIED WITH mysql_native_password BY '{{DEBEZIUM_DB_PASSWORD}}';

--- these are global priviledges that must be granted on all the databases to be monitored GRANT SELECT,RELOAD,SHOW DATABASES,REPLICATION SLAVE,REPLICATION CLIENT ON *.* TO '{{DEBEZIUM_DB_USERNAME}}';
+-- these are global privileges that must be granted on all the databases to be monitored GRANT SELECT,RELOAD,SHOW DATABASES,REPLICATION SLAVE,REPLICATION CLIENT ON *.* TO '{{DEBEZIUM_DB_USERNAME}}';

 -- ensure privileges are set